Word on the street is that sushi chefs are working on a new dish which can instantly create suspense.

 …drum roll… we’ll tell you later.

-In the meantime welcome to Sushi Atelier, a new minimalist eatery on Great Portland Street.
+In the meantime pop along to Sushi Atelier, a wonderfully minimalist eatery on Great Portland Street.
 It’s a seafood-focused spot that comes to you from the talented team behind Mayfair & Knightsbridge’s upmarket sushi micro-chain, Chisou – and the result is, well, exactly as good as you’d expect.

 The space itself is simple, petite and unassuming – that is, apart from the huge multi-coloured mural taking up most of the exposed brick feature wall.
 Downstairs you’ll find an izakaya-style basement with intimate tables, but the best seats in the house are perched at the long wooden bar overlooking the chefs at work…